chef/chef-web-docs/content/install_bootstrap.md

 You will be required to upload the chef-client cookbook to your Chef Infra Server, so that it can be referred to by bootstrapping nodes.

+### Windows

-By default, windows systems will run chef-client as a scheduled task if your runlist looks like this `recipe[chef-client::default]`
+By default, Windows systems will run the chef-client cookbook as a scheduled task if your run-list looks like this: `recipe[chef-client::default]`.

 Although it is not the default, you will want to do the same with unix-like clients like linux.